 Although winter in Canada has been delayed this year, it’s important that you’re prepared for for the icy, snowy roads that are soon to come.
 Of course, teaching a driver to deal with slippery and dangerous winter road conditions cannot be done through words alone, as these skills need to be developed through many hours behind the wheel.
 However, there are many maintenance you can learn that are almost as important to safety as driving itself.

 Here’s our list of the 5 most important tips you should know to prepare for harsh winter driving conditions.
-Remember, though, maintenance and preventative work is only half the work – if you notice anything irregular, like a chipped or cracked windshield, it’s crucial to have it looked at by a professional repair service to keep you and your loved ones safe on the road.
+Remember, though, maintenance and preventative work is only half the work – if you notice anything irregular, like a chipped or cracked windshield, it’s crucial to have it looked at by cracked windshield repair to keep you and your loved ones safe on the road.